LeeSoonYikUDE/SocialMediaCraweler/ReadMe.txt

 -----------------------
 Introduction
 -----------------------
-This Image Crawler Tools is to capture Image from Popular Social Media Pages such as Facebook, Instagram and Reddit
+This Image Crawler Tools is to capture Image from Popular Social Media Pages such as Facebook and Instagram

 For version 1.0, it only support Facebook page image crawling.

 -----------------------